Geometry-preserving and interpretable dimension reduction for compositional data: Compositional KDR formulation ( )

 In this section, we demonstrate the compatibility between two KDR formulations: the classical KDR using the RKHS $\ch_\cx^p$, and our target-based approach that uses the RKHS $\ch_\cz$.
-As noted in \cref{rmk:re-embedding}, these different RKHSs give rise to two conditional covariance operators $\s_{YY|p(X)}$ and $\s_{YY|X}^p$, with their associated cross-covariance and correlation operators.
-The compatibility result of this section thus enables us to adopt many theoretical and computational results from \citet{fukumizuKernelDimensionReduction2009} to our target-based setting, where we can avoid the re-embedding assumption that limits the generalization of KDR beyond Stiefel manifolds.
+As noted in Remark~\ref{rmk:re-embedding}, these different RKHSs give rise to two conditional covariance operators $\s_{YY|p(X)}$ and $\s_{YY|X}^p$, with their associated cross-covariance and correlation operators.
+The compatibility result of this section thus enables us to adopt many established results from \citet{fukumizuKernelDimensionReduction2009} to our target-based setting, while avoiding the re-embedding assumption that limits the generalization of KDR beyond Stiefel manifolds.

 Here, we interpret the RKHS $\ch_\cx^p$ as a \textit{pullback} of $\ch_\cz$ and establish that the cross-covariance and the correlation operators can likewise be ``pullbacked.''
 Crucially, we prove the equality between the conditional covariance operators $\s_{YY|p(X)}$ and $\s_{YY|X}^p$ and the same equality for their empirical counterparts.
 Although intuitive, the rigorous account of the compatibility requires understanding the interplay between the covariance operators and the \textit{pullback operator} arising from the projection map $p:\cx\to\cz$.